Cort Adeler: Early naval career

 Cort Adeler in Venetian service, defeating the Turks.

 Cort Sivertsen was born in Brevik, Norway, the son of a shipper.
-At the age of fifteen, he went into service with the Dutch navy; in 1639 he fought under Lieutenant-Admiral Maarten Tromp at the Battle of the Downs.
+At the age of 15, he went into service with the Dutch navy; in 1639 he fought under Lieutenant-Admiral Maarten Tromp at the Battle of the Downs.
 In 1642, he was first mate on the Grote St. Joris, a Dutch ship hired by the fleet of Venice as the San Giorgio Grande.
 Sivertsen called himself Adelborst in this period, a Dutch name meaning "cadet".
 In 1645, he became captain of the San Giorgio and entered full Venetian service.
 In 1650, the San Giorgio became a flagship and Sivertsen became flag captain.
-In an action against the Turkish fleet on 13 May 1654, near the Dardanelles, his ship broke a line of Turkish galleys and sank fifteen of them; the following day the Turkish garrison of Tenedos surrendered to him.
+In an action against the Turkish fleet on 13 May 1654, near the Dardanelles, his ship broke a line of Turkish galleys and sank 15 of them; the following day the Turkish garrison of Tenedos surrendered to him.
 In recognition of this victory, he was knighted in the Order of Saint Mark; the Venetian senate rewarded him with an annuity of 1400 golden ducats.
 In 1660, he became Vice-Admiral.

 Merchant

 During this period, Sivertsen had maintained close connections with the Dutch Republic, raising his son, Sivert Adeler, there.
-Durng this period, he changed his name to Adelaer (adelaar), Dutch for "Eagle".
+During this period, he changed his name to Adelaer (adelaar), Dutch for "Eagle".
 His son, Sivert Adeler, served as a cadet on the ship of the famous Dutch Vice-Admiral Michiel de Ruyter.
 Retiring from Venetian service, he worked from 1661 till 1663 for an Amsterdam merchant house under a supply contract with the Admiralty of Amsterdam, one of the five Dutch admiralties.
 In 1665, when the Second Anglo-Dutch War threatened, he was offered a position in the Dutch navy as a Vice-Admiral, but he refused.
 He started a salt company together with William Davidson of Curriehill and Jonas Trellond in Denmark.
 After the death of the Dutch supreme commander, Lieutenant-Admiral Jacob van Wassenaer Obdam in the Battle of Lowestoft, Adelaer was considered for the position, but again indicated that he had no interest in it.